atSundberg/yourcellarbook/web/data/info/about.md

 # About

-This website is all about helping you watch a simple stock stop loss system!
+This website is all about helping you keep track of your wines -- just lika a _Cellar Book_!